Paedogeddon: Participants

 The special included celebrities, politicians, and other individuals.

-Gary Lineker and Phil Collins are duped into advocating a spoof children's charity called "Nonce Sense".
-Lineker holds up a photo of a child distantly depicted on a hillside and says, "If you attempt to show this to a pedophile, he will try and attack it in an attempt to get to the child".
+Gary Lineker and Phil Collins are duped into advocating a spoof children's charity.
+Lineker holds up a photo of a child distantly depicted on a hillside and says, "If you attempt to show this to a paedophile, he will try and attack it in an attempt to get to the child".
 Collins adds, "Now I'm talking Nonce Sense".
 Upon discovering his appearance was a hoax, Collins sought legal advice and stated that he was led to believe that he was participating in a legitimate public service programme that would be distributed to schools and colleges.

 MP Gerald Howarth appears in the special presenting an allegedly discovered phonebooth card of a partially nude man that reads "Kids, I can help with your homework", and expresses disgust.
-After learning his appearance was a hoax, he told the BBC Radio 4 programme Today that Channel 4 failed its duty to the public, although admitted he had not seen the special himself.
+After learning his appearance was a hoax, he told the BBC Radio 4 programme Today that Channel 4 failed its duty to the public, although he admitted he had not seen the special himself.
 Channel 4 representative Matthew Baker defended the special as a satire of how the media reports on the issue.
 Howarth described this as "garbage".

 Radio presenter Neil Fox says paedophiles are genetically alike to crabs, adding "That is scientific fact.
 There's no real evidence for it, but it's scientific fact."
 In 2008, Fox admitted "They got me hook, line and sinker", but otherwise felt that a comedy about paedophilia was tasteless.

-Newsreader Nick Owen appears in the sequence claiming online video games can be predatory, describing an in-game cartoon dog named Pantou who spies on children.
-The sequence additionally includes MP Barbara Follett, who says special gloves are used to remotely molest children, and comedian Richard Blackwood who says keyboards release toxic vapours.
+Tomorrow's World presenter Philippa Forrester and ITN reporter Nicholas Owen appear in the sequence claiming online video games can be predatory, describing an in-game cartoon dog named Pantou who spies on children.
+The sequence additionally includes MP Barbara Follett, who says special gloves are used to remotely molest children, and comedian Richard Blackwood who says children's computer keyboards release toxic vapours.
 Owen concludes, "Let's put a bomb under Pantou's chin and stamp on his throat.
 Let's rip this dog's brains out."
 Owen and Follett complained to the BSC alleging unfair treatment.
 These complaints were dismissed.
+Labour MP Syd Rapson was filmed describing "trust-me trousers", which were supposedly worn by paedophiles and inflated to hide an erection.

 One participant is a real paedophile anonymously referred to as "Peter", who was a member of the Paedophile Information Exchange.
-He appears in the sequence where Morris lists a series of nonsensical names, such as "nut administrator", "bush dodger", and "small-bean regarder", which he replies, "it's just another form of racism".
+He appears in the sequence where Morris lists a series of nonsensical names, such as "nut administrator", "bush dodger", "small-bean regarder", and "The Crazy World of Arthur Brown", to which he replies, "it's just another form of racism".
 This comment was not a scripted punchline.